PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 exec/Scielo-Spain-Crawler_lib/
 The modules needed to execute the crawler.
 Without this directory, the crawler will crash.
-Includes IXA Pipes, Apache Commons IO and Jsoup.
+Includes IXA Pipes (tokenization module only), Apache Commons IO and Jsoup.
 </pre>

 ## Usage